HolmesLab/holmeslab/docs/Policies/onboarding.md

 - Set up a reference/citation/paper manager if you don’t have one already.
 Free (or covered by RU) options = EndNote, Zotero.
 Other = Paperpile.
 All will have browser extensions.
 - If you're a lab manager:
     - Email RWJMS IT ([rwjnbhelp@rwjms.rutgers.edu](mailto:rwjnbhelp@rwjms.rutgers.edu)) cc'ing Avram and Kaley to be added to the lab's outlook email 'holmeslab@rwjms.rutgers.edu'
-    - Download outlook
-    - Add the lab email to your outlook (Select File > Open > Shared Mailbox > type in 'holmeslab@rwjms.rutgers.edu')
+        - Download outlook & add the lab email to your outlook (Select File > Open > Shared Mailbox > type in 'holmeslab@rwjms.rutgers.edu')

     - Ask lab manager if you should be added to Eris (McLean Hospital's filesystem).
 If so, follow the instructions here: [Accessing Eris (MGB Server)](https://holmeslab.github.io/holmeslab/docs/PCX/accessing-eris/)
     - Ask lab manager if you should be added to Princeton cluster with a guest ID.

     - Ask lab manager to be added to flywheel- lab manager messages Wil (Software engineer) or another CAHBIR admin, asking to add you (specifying project, or group-- 022 is Holmes Lab), and incuding your netID.

+    - Email [cahbir-support@rwjms.rutgers.edu](mailto:cahbir-support@rwjms.rutgers.edu) and ask to be added to the Holmes Lab iLab account

+    - Sign into Qualtrics ([rutgers.yul1.qualtrics.com](rutgers.yul1.qualtrics.com)) with your Rutgers NetID and password.
+Then email [cahbir-support@rwjms.rutgers.edu](mailto:cahbir-support@rwjms.rutgers.edu) with your full name, Rutgers NetID, name of your PI (Avram Holmes) and ask to be added to the "Holmes Lab Screening Form"

+    - Message Wil Rohlill or [cahbir-support@rwjms.rutgers.edu](mailto:cahbir-support@rwjms.rutgers.edu) and ask to be added to be to Flywheel (with your netID in the message)

+    - Complete Procurement 200 and procurement 400 in RULearning ([https://rulearning.rutgers.edu](https://rulearning.rutgers.edu/))
+        - Then have Avram email Wiwik Sie ([ws263@rwjms.rutgers.edu](mailto:ws263@rwjms.rutgers.edu)), Business Manager for RWJMS Psychiatry, and request to be added as a requestor  to RU Marketplace.
+(Last updated 2025, if Wiwik is not the right person, ask someone from RWJMS Psychiatry for the correct contact)

+    - Email [help@canvas.rutgers.edu](mailto:help@canvas.rutgers.edu) and request access to the following courses in Canvas
+        - Expense Management Course Pathway
+        - PaymentWorks Supplier Onboarding
+        - Procurement Course Pathway

 ## Lab Training